smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * Always use TLS.
 * Restrict access using **BOTH* the database software (*hba.conf* in Postgres) and the network infrastruture
 * Keep the database fully patched as per vendor advice.
-* Follow the appropriate OWASP guidelines:
+* Follow the appropriate guidelines, e.g. OWASP, but be consult SAHSU as some of the changes may break the RIF:
   - https://www.owasp.org/index.php/OWASP_Backend_Security_Project_PostgreSQL_Hardening
   - https://www.owasp.org/index.php/OWASP_Backend_Security_Project_SQLServer_Hardening